riwepo/fem-url-shortening-api-landing-page/README.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned

+I forgot to change to app title on all my previous challenges

 I learned how to split the background into two colours using a gradient